ryedin/site/_posts/2016-10-19-botmetrics-enterprise-grade-deployment-on-aws.md

 <!--more-->

 Convox makes it almost trivial to bring up this mix of Go and Ruby services in a coordinated and scalable way.
 We're going to assume that you already have a [Rack](https://github.com/convox/rack) set up and the Convox CLI installed.
-If not, follow [The Convox Guide](https://convox.com/guide/) to set up your laptop and cloud environment.
+If not, follow [The Convox Getting Started Guide](/docs/getting-started/) to set up your laptop and cloud environment.

 ## Setting up the Botmetrics App